DanielGeek/Rust_projects/39-docker/README.md

 - Connect to docker hub
 - Push to docker hub
 - Compose file
+- Postgres in docker

 ### Prodding with docker

 - Docker in Github actions
 - Profiles in docker compose
-- RUnning your app on a vps in docker
+- Running your app on a vps in docker
+- Nginx in a container
+- Deploy script

 ### Challenges